FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/why-we-need-to-fight-for-our-privacy.md

 As privacy advocate Juan Angel put it in his essay [“Privacy: The Hill to Die on”:](https://thesovereignchimpanzee.substack.com/p/privacy-the-hill-to-die-on)

-*“Life in the panopticon of absolute digital surveillance forces humans to become shells of themselves, subjects who self-censor their own thoughts, behaviors, and expressions even in private interactions.”*
+> Life in the panopticon of absolute digital surveillance forces humans to become shells of themselves, subjects who self-censor their own thoughts, behaviors, and expressions even in private interactions.

 The internet, originally viewed as an instrument of liberation, now has omnipresent tracking weaved into its every corner, and is fast evolving into the most potent enabler of totalitarianism we’ve ever seen.
 It’s essential that we safeguard privacy in this digital world, because it’s crucial for preserving an open society.